jinhaochan/eCRE/README.md

 ### Debug Registers

-Hardware BreakPoints = HWBP
+-Hardware BreakPoints = HWBP
-Software BreakPoints = SWBP
+-Software BreakPoints = SWBP

 There are 8 debug registers `DR0 - DR7` used to control debug operations of the processor